lopunnii/google-homepage/README.md

 Update (24/08/21):
 I got some feedback from the discord server to:
- -separate my html and  css into two different files -download images to my local and then upload it to Github, so that I am not relying on a site that may not work in the future
+- Separate my html and  css into two different files
+- Download images to my local and then upload it to Github, so that I am not relying on a site that may not work in the future
- -make smaller commits instead of making one large commit I implemented these changes and will remember these tips for next time :)
+- Make smaller commits instead of making one large commit I implemented these changes and will remember these tips for next time :)